 In early 1990, I visited Estonia for the very first time and met many people who at the time were involved with the Estonian independence movement – like Trivimi Velliste, for example, and found it very engaging.
 I decided to visit again soon and started making many friends – and I’ve been going back ever since.

-Since you went to Estonia right at the beginning after the collapse of the Soviet Union and Estonia regaining her independence, you have obviously seen a huge change in Estonia’s progress and outlook.
+Since you went to Estonia right after the collapse of the Soviet Union and Estonia regaining its independence, you have obviously seen a huge change in the country’s progress and outlook.
 How do you rate it?